 Table 2: Attributes of the Activity class.
-Attributes in bold are mandatory and must not be null.
+Attributes in bold must not be null.

 2.3.1 Used class

 Usage is the beginning of utilizing an entity by an activity.
 Before usage, the activity had not begun to utilize this entity and could not have been affected by the entity (W3C PROV-DM §5.1.4).